 Under the Hood

-Side curtain-type airbags deploy from above the side windows.
+Side curtain airbags deploy from above the side windows.
 Side-impact airbags for front occupants are standard, and rear-seat airbags are optional.
 Audi's Electronic Stabilization Program incorporates Brake Assist.

-In its redesigned form, the A4 is as solid and even more appealing than its predecessor.
-It joyfully tackles twisting roads, taking every turn in stride.
+The A4 is solid and appealing, joyfully tackling twisting roads and taking every turn in stride.
 Despite a taut suspension, the ride is magnificent on smooth roads and recovery is swift when you hit a bump.
 Ride quality is nearly as good with the available sport suspension.

 Plenty of power hails from the V-6, in a civilized manner.
 Strong performance with the turbocharged four-cylinder is devoid of turbo lag, and it's a tad more spirited.
 The manual gearbox shifts easily, and Audi's automatic transmission works without any harshness.